fraktalio/fmodel/index.md

 ## Abstraction and generalization

-The importance of abstraction is derived from its ability to hide irrelevant details and from the use of names to reference objects.
-Programming languages provide abstraction through procedures, functions, and modules which permit the programmer to distinguish between what a program does and how it is implemented.
-The primary concern of the user of a program is with what it does.
-This is in contrast with the writer of the program whose primary concern is with how it is implemented.
-Abstraction is essential in the construction of programs.
-It places the emphasis on what an object is or does rather than how it is represented or how it works.
-Thus, it is the primary means of managing complexity in large programs.
+Abstractions can hide irrelevant details and use names to reference objects.
+It emphasizes what an object is or does rather than how it is represented or how it works.

-While abstraction reduces complexity by hiding irrelevant detail, generalization reduces complexity by replacing multiple entities which perform similar functions with a single construct.
-Programming languages provide generalization through variables, parameterization, generics and polymorphism.
-Generalization is essential in the construction of programs.
-It places the emphasis on the similarities between objects.
-Thus, it helps to manage complexity by collecting individuals into groups and providing a representative which can be used to specify any individual of the group.
+Generalization reduces complexity by replacing multiple entities which perform similar functions with a single construct.

 Abstraction and generalization are often used together.
-Abstracts are generalized through parameterization to provide greater utility.
+Abstracts are generalized through parameterization to provide more excellent utility.

 ## `decide: (C, S) -> Iterable<E>`

-**On a higher level of abstraction**, any information system is responsible for handling the intent (`Command`) and based on the current `State` produce new facts (`Events`):
+On a higher level of abstraction, any information system is responsible for handling the intent (`Command`) and based on the current `State`, produce new facts (`Events`):

-- given the current `S`tate *on the input*,
+- given the current `State/S` *on the input*,
-- when `C`ommand is handled *on the input*,
+- when `Command/C` is handled *on the input*,
-- expect `list/iterable` of new `E`vents to be published *on the output*
+- expect `list/iterable` of new `Events/E` to be published *on the output*

 ## `evolve: (S, E) -> S`

 The new state is always evolved out of the current state `S` and the current event `E`:

-- given the current `S`tate *on the input*,
+- given the current `State/S` *on the input*,
-- when `E`vent is handled *on the input*,
+- when `Event/E` is handled *on the input*,
-- expect new `S`tate to be published *on the output*
+- expect new `State/S` to be published *on the output*

 ## Event-sourced or State-stored systems

-- State-stored systems are traditional systems that are only storing the current state by overwriting the previous state in the storage.
+- State-stored systems are traditional systems that are only storing the current State by overwriting the previous State in the storage.
-- Event-sourced systems are storing the events in an immutable storage by only appending.
+- Event-sourced systems are storing the events in immutable storage by only appending.

 ### A statement:

-Both types of the systems can be designed by using only these two functions and three generic parameters
+Both types of systems can be designed by using only these two functions and three generic parameters:

 - `decide: (C, S) -> Iterable<E>`
 - `evolve: (S, E) -> S`

 There is more to it!
-You can switch from one system type to another, or have both flavors included within your systems landscape.
+You can switch from one system type to another or have both flavors included within your systems landscape.

 ### A proof:

 We can fold/recreate the new state out of the list of events by using `evolve` function `(S, E) -> S` and providing the initialState of type S as a starting point.

-`Iterable<E>.fold(initialState: S, ((S, E) -> S)): S`
+- `Iterable<E>.fold(initialState: S, ((S, E) -> S)): S`

-Essentially, this `fold` is a function that is mapping a list of Events to the State: `(Iterable<E>) -> S`
+Essentially, this `fold` is a function that is mapping a list of Events to the State:

+- `(Iterable<E>) -> S`

 We can now use this function `(Iterable<E>) -> S` to:

-- **contra-map our `decide` function type (`(C, S) -> Iterable<E>`) over `S` type**: `(C, Iterable<E>) -> Iterable<E>`
-  - this is an event-sourced system
+- contra-map our `decide` function (`(C, S) -> Iterable<E>`) over `S` type to: `(C, Iterable<E>) -> Iterable<E>`  - **this is an event-sourced system**
-- **or to map it over `E` type**: `(C, S) -> S`   - this is a state-stored system
+- or to map our `decide` function (`(C, S) -> Iterable<E>`) over `E` type to: `(C, S) -> S` - **this is a state-stored system**

-### Event-sourced system `decide: (C, Iterable<E>) -> Iterable<E>`

-- The `decide` function of the event-sourced system can be derived from the more general `decide` function that was mentioned before: `( (C, S) -> Iterable<E> ).contramapOverE((Iterable<E>) -> S):  (C, Iterable<E>) -> Iterable<E>`
-- The `evolve` function is now internal to the `decide` function, and not part of the public API.

-### State-stored system `decide: (C, S) -> S`

-- The `decide` function of the state-stored system can be derived from the more general `decide` function that was mentioned before: `( (C, S) -> Iterable<E> ).mapOverS((Iterable<E>) -> S): (C, S) -> S`
-- The `evolve` function is now internal to the `decide` function, and not part of the public API.

-**We can verify that we are able to design any information system (event-sourced or/and state-stored) in this way**, by using these two functions wrapped in a datatype class (algebraic data structure) which is generalized with 3 generic
+We can verify that we can design any information system (event-sourced or/and state-stored) in this way by using these two functions wrapped in a datatype class (algebraic data structure), which is generalized with three generic parameters:
-parameters:

 ```kotlin
 data class Decider<C, S, E>(